Bamberg

 6. March 2026

 I go there to borrow books and have some peace.
-The woman at the reception starts talking to me about how the Jane Austen book I want to borrow might not be the right one.
+The woman at the reception starts talking to me, saying that the Jane Austen book I want to borrow might not be the right one.
 I have to listen to this in front of all the other people.
 Never again.

 Heba Alsosi